 History lovers, if you visit only one city in Britain apart from London, it should be York!

 Superlatives have been showered upon this city’s historic attractions.
 As the capital chosen by Britain’s Norse invaders, it contains the fullest archaeological record of the Viking era.
 York is also home to the best-preserved medieval street in Europe — the Shambles — and a hilltop 13th century castle keep known as Clifford’s Tower.
-Just a short stroll from there is one of Britain’s finest Georgian townhouse — the superb Fairfax House.
+Just a short stroll from there is one of Britain’s finest Georgian townhouses — the superb Fairfax House.
 And the list goes goes on.

-York specialises in immersive historical experiences, such as Barley Hall, where visitors can discover what life was like here c1483.
-The acclaimed Jorvik Viking Centre.
+York specialises in immersive historical experiences, such as Barley Hall, where visitors can discover what life was like here circa 1483.
+Also check out the acclaimed Jorvik Viking Centre.
 It’s a superb showcase of York’s extraordinary Norse heritage, and stages exhibitions on themes such as trade, beliefs and everyday life.

 Historical things to do in York also encompass more modern times.
-The National Railway Museum behind the beautiful Victorian railway station draws enthusiasts from all over the world to see its 100 historic locomotives, while the Castle Museum is an award-winning museum of 19th and 20th century British social history.
-York’s Chocolate Story is a visitor experience dedicated to the city’s chocolate industry — did you know that York was the birthplace of famous brands such as Kit Kat and Smarties?
+The National Railway Museum behind the beautiful Victorian railway station draws enthusiasts from all over the world to see its 100 historic locomotives, while the York Castle Museum is an award-winning museum of 19th and 20th century British social history.
+York’s Chocolate Story is a visitor experience dedicated to the city’s chocolate industry.
+(Did you know that York was the birthplace of famous brands such as Kit Kat and Smarties?)